gianmillare/Android-Fiftygram/README.md

 ----------------------------------------------------------------------------------------------------------------

-Preview: Once a User uploads an image into the library, they will be able to select an image from their uploads.
+Preview 2: Once a User uploads an image into the library, they will be able to select an image from their uploads.

 <div align="center">
 <img src="images/2.png">